ashira104/Lusternia-Packages/General Use (by Ashira)/README.md

    - Essence/XP is based on Demi or Non-Demi.
    - Customizable in Single, Double, or Triple column(s) with VIT [SINGLE|DOUBLE|TRIPLE]
    - Customizable font size with VIT FONTSIZE <number>
- - Wayfaire Quests
-   - Assist with completion of Wayfaire quests.
-   - WAYFAIRE HELP for a pop-up with commands.
-   - Must turn on the main package AND the sub package you are working on at that moment.
  - Who & Ewho Location Echoes
    - Echo the room number and name for WHO and EWHO
    - Must have the mudlet mapper installed, as it uses scripts from there.